-Nan is a lake-facing poet, Great Salt Lake celebrant, and vigil keeper.
+Nan is a queer poet, Great Salt Lake celebrant, and vigil keeper.

 She created the practice of River Writing in order to foster voice and authentic connection.
 This community-held writing practice is designed for anyone willing to pick up a pen.
 Everyone is invited.
 A recent PBS documentary highlights River Writing as a method of repair for what is broken in our relationship with the natural world.